KHNL: Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including KGMB and KHNL, and Gray's 93 television stations) under the former's corporate umbrella.
 In the cash-and-stock merger transaction, valued at $3.6 billion, Gray shareholders would acquire preferred stock currently held by Raycom.
 Because Raycom operated three stations in the Honolulu market, the companies were required to sell either KHNL, KGMB or KFVE to another station owner in order to comply with FCC ownership rules.

 On November 1, 2018, Nexstar Media Group (owner of KHON-TV) announced that it would acquire KFVE and the licenses of former KGMB-TV satellites KGMD-TV and KGMV from American Spirit Media for $6.5 million.
 However, Raycom retained the K5 brand, call letters, and programming (except for KFVE's MyNetworkTV affiliation).

 The sale of KFVE to Nexstar was approved by the FCC on December 17; the Gray-Raycom merger was approved three days later.
 The sale was completed on January 2, 2019.
 In part because of the merger and with a successor lined up, Blangiardi stepped down from running KGMB and KHNL in 2020 and mounted a successful campaign for mayor of Honolulu.

+In 2026, KHNL and sister station KGMB acquired rights to Hawaii Rainbow Warriors and Rainbow Wahine athletics contests.